 From July 21, 2005, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-For U.S. dollar against RMB, there was appreciation of approximately 5.7% and 1.3% in the years ended December 31, 2018 and 2019, respectively.
+For U.S. dollar against RMB, there was appreciation and depreciation of approximately 1.3% and 6.5% in the years ended December 31, 2019 and 2020, respectively.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.

 The functional currency and the reporting currency of the Company are the US\$.
-However, most of the expenses of the Group are denominated in RMB.
+However, large portion of the expenses of the Group are denominated in RMB.
 Any significant fluctuation of the valuation of RMB may materially affect the Group's cash flows, expenses, losses and financial position, and the value of any dividends payable on the American Depositary Shares in US\$.